 Cost of Living in Washington, D.C.

-The cost of living in Washington, D.C. is around 34% greater than the national average.
-If you are considering making D.C. your home, make sure you know how far your budget will stretch:
+The cost of living in Washington, D.C. is greater than the national average, and housing and transportation are particularly expensive.
+If you are considering moving to Washington, D.C., use the resources below to find out how far your budget will stretch.

 Washington, D.C.
 Schools